harindrawisnu/ppm_encoder/README.md

 # Notes
 ppm_encoder_source is the original ppm generator
-NuTX is my modified code
+NuTX is my modified code for my custom transmitter